AssafUni/bci4als-online/README.md

 ## Project Structure

 The repository is structured into 7 directories:
-1.scripts - each script has its own perpuse explained in the top of the script 2.functions - all the functions that we use in the scripts 3.recordings - recordings files, each 'subject' has its own folder 4.DL pipelines - Deep learning NN architectures 5.feature extraction methods - feature extraction functions 6.figures and models - all our saved models and their figures are placed here 7.Documents - docs related to the project
+1.scripts - each script has its own perpuse explained in the top of the script.
+2.functions - all the functions that we use in the scripts.
+3.recordings - recordings files, each 'subject' has its own folder.
+4.DL pipelines - Deep learning NN architectures.
+5.feature extraction methods - feature extraction functions.
+6.figures and models - all our saved models and their figures are placed here.
+7.Documents - docs related to the project.

 For more info, see the documentation located in each code file.